QuantMM/MOBofERA/README.md

 We propose to combine ERA with model-based recursive partitioning in a unified framework so as to investigate whether the effects of components on a response variable are different across covariate-dependent subgroups.
 The proposed method, called MOB-ERA hereinafter, begins by fitting an ERA model to entire observations, producing a single set of the ERA parameter estimates, and then successively inspects whether there are substantial changes in the effects of components on the response variable across covariate-dependent subgroups.

 ![An example](mobofERA.PNG)

+Example: MOB-ERA for the 2012 NSDUH data.
+The MOB-ERA trees obtained from (a) the training set and (b) the test set.
+Node numbers are given at the top of every internal (circle) and terminal (grey box) node.
+Each internal node corresponds to the selected partitioning covariate and its p-value obtained from the parameter instability test.
+Each terminal node represents an identified subgroup and provides the number of observations and regression coefficient estimates for the subgroup.